datacommonsorg/data/scripts/india_udise/udise_school_dropout_rate/README.md

-# UDISE - School Dropout Rate : By Gender, Level of School Education and Social Category
+# UDISE - School Dropout Rate: By Gender, Level of School Education and Social Category

 ## About the Dataset
 The “dropout rate” is the percentage of students in a particular set who are no longer enrolled.
 This dataset (Report Id:4014) has dropout rates by Gender, Social Category at various school levels.